lumina-desktop/lumina-docs/luminactbt.rst

    for additional instructions.

-To also install the compiled applications, type :command:`sudo make install`.
+To also install the compiled applications, type :samp:`% sudo make install`.
 This command requires superuser privileges.

 Several Qt integrated development environments (IDE) are available for development.
 These IDEs can be installed using |appcafe| on |trueos| or